 If you need surgery, a surgeon will advise on which is the best option for your situation.

-Antibiotics to prevent endocarditis
+Antibiotics to prevent infection of the valve (endocarditis)

-Surgical treatment has greatly improved the outlook in most people who have more severe stenosis.
+Surgical treatment has greatly improved the outlook (prognosis) in most people who have more severe stenosis.
 Surgery to widen or to replace the valve has a very good success rate.
 The outlook is good if the valve is treated before the heart becomes badly damaged.